 Grinding and Scraping

 Nothing fancy here, just lots of grunting and groaning.
-Often the use of a knife, scraper or pick in the hands of a skilled technician is the most controlled technique for removing solder mask from areas where you don't want it.
+Often, using a knife, scraper, or pick in the hands of a skilled technician is the most controlled technique for removing solder masks from areas where you don't want them.

 Machining and Milling

-Would you use a milling machine to remove soldermask?
-Seems extreme, but can be a very effective and precise technique for removing solder mask.
+Would you use a milling machine to remove solder mask?
+It seems extreme, but it can be a very effective and precise technique for removing solder masks.
 Since sharp cutters will be used, precision depth control is essential.
-The milling system will need to be fitted with a microscope for visual aid.
+The milling system should be fitted with a microscope for visual aid.

-This technique is most effective when removing solder mask from copper planes or soldered surfaces.
+This technique most effectively removes solder masks from copper planes or soldered surfaces.
 Masking tapes or other protective materials should be placed on the circuit board surface to isolate the area to be stripped.

 The chemical stripper is then applied with a brush or swab.
 Since the stripper is liquid, it is often difficult to control.
 The chemical will attack the coating and break it down just like a paint stripper.
-The most common chemical strippers will contain methlyene chloride, a strong solvent.
-Not only will methlyene chloride based strippers quickly remove the solder mask, they'll deteriorate the base material if exposed to it for a prolonged period.
+The most common chemical strippers will contain methylene chloride, a strong solvent.
+Not only will methylene chloride-based strippers quickly remove the solder mask, but they'll also deteriorate the base material if exposed to it for a prolonged period.

 This process creates substantial friction, and static charges, in the process.
-When working on circuit boards containing static sensitive devices, the microblasting system must be designed to eliminate potential ESD damage.
-Significant preparation time including masking is often needed to control the areas to be removed.
+The microblasting system must be designed to eliminate potential ESD damage when working on circuit boards containing static-sensitive devices.
+Significant preparation time, including masking, is often needed to control the areas to be removed.